 Rison is a tiny city located in the state of Arkansas.
 With a population of 950 people and just one neighborhood, Rison is the 200th largest community in Arkansas.

-Rison is a blue-collar town, with 44.50% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Rison, you'll notice that it is more blue-collar than most other communities in America.
+44.50% of Rison’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Rison is a city of professionals, farmers, fishers, or foresters, and managers.
 There are especially a lot of people living in Rison who work in farm management occupations (16.51%), teaching (10.09%), and office and administrative support (9.17%).

-Being a small city, Rison does not have a public transit system used by locals to get to and from work.
+Rison is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Rison in 2022 was $19,758, which is low income relative to Arkansas and the nation.
 This equates to an annual income of $79,032 for a family of four.
 However, Rison contains both very wealthy and poor people as well.
 Rison also has one of the higher rates of people living in poverty in the nation, with 38.91% of its population below the federal poverty line.